Unconventional superconductivity in monolayer transition metal dichalcogenides: Numerical Results and Discussion

 A number of recent works have studied the effect of transverse magnetic fields in Ising superconductors assuming the explicit presence of spin-singlet and spin-triplet states that may have some relative mixing.
 Computationally, we do not make this assumption, but solve the gap equation to extract the critical magnetic field for each temperature point.
 The linearized gap equation in the presence of a finite in-plane magnetic field becomes\cite{roy2024unconventional} \begin{widetext}

 where

-\end{widetext} Here, $\psi$ denotes the digamma function, $2\delta_{\vk}$ represents a momentum-dependent energy gap between two SOC split bands near the Fermi level, $\lambda$ is the eigenvalue of the dominant gap equation solution in zero magnetic field, and $T_c=3$K. Further detailed steps can be found in the SM.
+\end{widetext} Here, $\psi$ denotes the digamma function, $2\delta_{\vk}$ represents a momentum-dependent energy gap between two SOC split bands near the Fermi level, $\lambda$ is the eigenvalue of the dominant gap equation solution in zero magnetic field, and $T_c=3$K. Further detailed steps can be found in the Appendix.

 In the presence of Ising SOC, the results become non-trivial due to the mixing of momentum-dependent even- and odd-parity superconducting states, as well as the influence of a momentum-dependent SOC.
-Although the transition temperature is modulated by the magnetic field, the dominant gap function remains unchanged from the zero-field gap structure (except for a splitting of the degenerate $E^{'}$ Irrep solution discussed later).
+Although the transition temperature is modulated by the magnetic field, the dominant gap function remains unchanged from the zero-field gap structure (except for a splitting of the degenerate E' Irrep solution discussed later).

 In Fig.~\ref{fig_magnetic_so_upc}, we present the critical magnetic field curves for various superconducting pairing interactions.
 The curves show a significant enhancement of the critical magnetic field in comparison to the Pauli limit.
 Additionally, we also find the critical magnetic field increases with \( U \), whereas for a pure electron-phonon pairing it lies in the intermediate region.
 This behavior aligns well with the values of the mixing parameter \( \eta \) [see Fig.~\ref{fig_eta}], where we find that as \( U \) increases, the odd-parity component becomes more prominent.
 These results qualitatively agree with the observed enhancement in upper critical field in TaS$_2$ superconductor.
+We note at this point that the perturbative approach as outlined in Appendix \ref{app_B} is only accurate for small fields and superconductivity at large fields will be suppressed if pairing is recalculated from the susceptibility in the presence of a magnetic field.

-Another experiment of interest that hints towards the structure of ground state superconducting gap in monolayer TMD superconductors has been the observation of two-fold symmetry in magnetoresistance measurements with in-plane rotated magnetic field~\cite{hamill2021two,Cho2022}.
-It was proposed that the two-fold symmetry could either be explained by a ground state belonging to the two representation $E{'}$ or $E{''}$ Irrep of the D$_{3h}$ point group, or through coupling of an A$_1^{'}$ representation to the multidimensional representation through some symmetry breaking field like strain from a substrate layer~\cite{hamill2021two}.
+Another experiment of interest that hints towards the structure of ground state superconducting gap in monolayer TMD superconductors has been the observation of twofold symmetry in magnetoresistance measurements with in-plane rotated magnetic field~\cite{hamill2021two,Cho2022}.
+It was proposed that the twofold symmetry could either be explained by a ground state belonging to the two representation E${'}$ or E${''}$ Irrep of the D$_{3h}$ point group, or through coupling of an A$_1^{'}$ representation to the multidimensional representation through some symmetry breaking field like strain from a substrate layer~\cite{hamill2021two}.